TroyCollin/ND_Kong/README.md

 This script will Create new cusumer for Kong API gateway.

-The folling will be setup
+The folling will be setup:
 ACL's
 ID
 API Key